 But in order to serve up cities as solutions to regional success, preservation and connections to private and public lands in the outlying areas need to be addressed.
-Local leaders are embracing that commitment with a unified conservation vision to protect the lands and waters that shape our quality of life.
-Known as the “Soul of the Lowcountry,” this vision is a platform that unites job-fueled businesses and industry with citizens’ desire to preserve local waters and land.
+Let’s look at a few success stories that can serve as models for protecting the lands and waters that shape our quality of life.

 Our region contains numerous success stories of how high-density urban design meets demand for aspiring city dwellers while increasing municipal revenues for improved services and better schools.
 Another product of density-focused design are cost-efficiencies built into everything from trash removal to low water and electric utility rates to avoiding suburban inspired traffic problems.

-Success stories include Nexton in Summerville and East Edisto in lower Dorchester County provide smart growth communities to serve a booming influx of residents tied to the Boeing, Daimler, Google and Volvo facilities.
+They include Nexton in Summerville and East Edisto in lower Dorchester County, both smart growth communities that serve a booming influx of residents tied to the Boeing, Daimler, Google and Volvo facilities.
 North Charleston’s urban revitalization will generate several billion dollars in improvements over several decades.
-Communities include Park Circle, Olde North Charleston downtown, Mixson, The Navy Yard, Oak Terrace Preserve, Horizon Village and more.
-The City of Charleston’s upper peninsula is undergoing dramatic change along north Morrison Drive with an influx of high-tech digital companies, plus workforce and student housing.
-Hotels and new locally operated restaurants and cafes now expand along upper King Street and into the city’s West Side community.
+The City of Charleston’s upper peninsula has undergone dramatic change along north Morrison Drive with an influx of high-tech digital companies, plus workforce and student housing.
+Locally operated restaurants and cafes continue to expand along upper King Street and into the city’s Westside community.

-With all this growth and change we must also embrace the necessity of maintaining a strong sense of community by preserving identity and livability.
-For some citizens – indeed, entire neighborhoods - too much density too close to home is unwelcomed by any measure.
-Public input and the debate which follows is part of the process.
-And we welcome the debate and deliberative public forum as much as we welcome the revitalization of our urban cores.
+To build on these successes, we need to be strategic about affordable housing initiatives and public transportation improvements.
+Like the points of a triangle, the three concepts work hand-in-hand to form a powerful bigger picture.
+And amid all this growth and change, we must also embrace the necessity of maintaining a strong sense of community by preserving identity and livability.
+For some citizens–indeed, entire neighborhoods—too much density too close to home is unwelcome by any measure.
+Public input and the debate that follows is part of the process.
+We welcome the debate and deliberative public forum as much as we welcome the revitalization of our urban cores.